Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1

-Note that our convention as applied to the graviton, like the convention as applied to the tensor boson in the tensor multiplet, differs somewhat from the literature.
+Notice that in the literature, an alternative normalization convention is sometimes used for the graviton.
 In particular, as seen in (3.10) and (4.10) of \cite{Chappell2013} for 4D, \(\mathcal{N} = 1\) minimal and non-minimal supergravity, respectively, the coefficient of the graviton part of the Lagrangian density is often chosen so that the coefficients of the graviton terms in the 0-brane-reduced Lagrangian all equal 1.
-Nevertheless, we choose to be consistent with the most broadly used convention following the chiral and vector multiplets.
+Nevertheless, we choose to be consistent with the most broadly used convention for supersymmetry multiplets.